• Academic Dishonesty

 Masters Degree Credit Requirement

-Masters degrees at Lasell College require the completion of 36 graduate credits.
-Graduate students in our Master of Science degree programs must complete at least 30 graduate credits at Lasell College.
+Most masters degrees at Lasell University require the completion of 36 graduate credits.
+Graduate students in our Master of Science degree programs must complete at least 30 graduate credits at Lasell University.
 Graduate students in these programs can transfer or waive a maximum of 6 credits.

-Graduate students in our MBA program must complete all 36 graduate credits at Lasell College.
+Graduate students in our MBA program must complete all 36 graduate credits at Lasell University.
 There is no transfer credit or course waivers allowed in this program.

-In order to graduate, each student must earn a minimum of 36 credits of academic work and attain a cumulative GPA (grade point average) of 3.0 or higher.
+In order to graduate, students must earn the designated required number of credits in their program and attain a cumulative GPA (grade point average) of 3.0 or higher.

 A student may earn two concentrations in a degree provided (a) all requirements for each concentration are completed in good standing and (b) all pertinent requirements of the degree are completed successfully.
 Students may not use their electives to meet the requirements of either concentration.
 Students earning a dual concentration should plan on taking a minimum of 42 credits.

-Students can register for up to 12 credits per semester (15 weeks) or 9 credits per session (8 weeks).
-A course load of 9 credits per semester (15 weeks) is considered full time.
+Students may register for a maximum of 12 credits per semester (15 weeks) or 9 credits per session (8 weeks).

 Change of Concentration